sfalkoff/sql-lesson/WEB.md

 The name of the handler is mostly irrelevant for now.
 In flask, the return type of url handlers is a string.
 This fact will be important in a second.

+### Output to the Browser
+In all our previous programs, we could use the "print" command to output text to the screen.
+For our web programs, printing to the screen doesn't make sense since the user can't see our screen - we want our output to go to the user's browser.

+To talk to the user's browser, our program and the browser need to be able to speak the same language: HTTP or Hypertext Transfer Protocol (that's why we put "http://" in front of all our web requests).
+Fortunatly for us, Flask knows all about how to do that.
+All we have to do it make sure our functions *return* the text we want to send to the browser and let Flask handle getting it there.

 ### Wiring Up Our Database
 Let's take a copy of our hackbright\_app.py file and put it in the same directory as our webapp.py.
 Take a moment to find a completed version.
 (There's probably a copy on your local machine, go ahead and use it, even if it's from another student.
 The 'find -n' command is helpful here.)